bnema/gart/README.md

 - [x] Create a state with git after each detected change
 - [x] Custom store set in the config file
 - [x] Remove a dotfile from the list view
-- [ ] Status command to display the status of all the dotfiles
 - [x] Version command
+- [ ] Status command to display the status of all the dotfiles (last commit, changes, etc.)
+- [ ] Remove command to remove a dotfile from the store
+- [ ] Update command to update Gart to the latest version
+- [ ] Add more templated fields for the commit message (e.g., date, time, etc.)

 ## License